Thoughts on FSU/Bucs/Lightning/Magic

 Is there at least hope for 2025, and beyond?

 This isn't going to be easy to fix, but the bright side (if there is one) is that it would be hard to do worse.
-To me the best approach is to chalk up this season as a wash, and start preparing for the future, specifically by seeing what you have in these younger players and giving them real game experience.
+The staff has the right idea of chalking up this season as a wash, and preparing for the future, specifically by seeing what you have in these younger players and giving them real game experience.

 Speaking of the staff, I would also expect some changes are coming.
 Norvell's job is safe (for this year anyways) but someone, probably multiple someones, are going to have to be the fall guys for a season that was such a colossal failure.
 Starting with the coordinators, the offensive coordinator is Alex Atkins and the defense coordinator is Adam Fuller.
 Atkins was actually suspended until the Cal game due to a recruiting violation, but Norvell is the one who actually calls the plays.
 Some have speculated if he would ever give up this responsibility, as delegating to someone else may help him focus on the bigger picture, but I'm not sure that's happening.
-Fuller's status will largely depend on how these final 7 games go, but the defense has showed more signs of life and growth than the offense thus far.
+Fuller's status will largely depend on how these final 5 games go, but the defense has showed more signs of life and growth than the offense thus far.
 Below the coordinators are all the position coaches, and this is where I think we would see some firings.
-Linebackers coach Randy Shannon is one I believe will be on the hot seat, as this is a position they've struggled to recruit elite talent and develop players, but I think there would be one or two more changes to be made.
+Linebackers coach Randy Shannon is one I believe will be on the hot seat, as this is a position they've struggled to recruit elite talent and develop players.
+I also think wide receiver coach and FSU-alumn Ron Dugans should be concerned as the dropped balls and lack of elite receiver play has been a major problem this season and he's had two elite high school prospects decommitt from the program this cycle.

 In conclusion, rebuilding this program will take some time and a number of different factors.
 It will take better high school recruiting, more effective use of the transfer portal, good development of the guys currently on the roster, and probably a few staff changes.
 At this point I still believe Mike Norvell is the right man to lead the ship, considering he led the team to back to back 10 win seasons.
 He's clearly a hard worker and people continually praise his attention to detail.
 Fixing all of these problems won't be easy. and won't happen overnight, but hopefully in time brighter days are ahead.